noi-techpark/documentation/FLIGHTRULES.md

 ## Servers

-### I want to give server-access to an external contributor
+### I want to give server-access via SSH to an external contributor

+On AWS open ssh ports in inbound for the IP's you want to grant access.

+Access the server with ssh

+    ssh -i key.pem admin@1.2.3.4

+Create a user for the external contributor

+    sudo adduser chuck
+    cd /home/chuck
+    mkdir .ssh
+    chown chuck:chuck .ssh
+    chmod 700 .ssh
+    touch .ssh/authorized_keys
+    chmod 600 .ssh/authorized_keys

+Put Chuck's public ssh key in the authorized_keys file

+    cat chuck_id.pub >> .ssh/authorized_keys

+Tell Chuck, that all is setup and that he should change his password as soon as possible.